Online Certified Professional Coder Certification Programs

 Introductory, Intermediate and Advanced Medical Coding

 These classes introduce coding procedures and outcomes for successful reimbursement using current classification guidelines and systems.
 Human anatomy, physiology and clinical statements are also emphasized in relation to specific guidelines in medical coding.

 The methods used to ensure payment in processing medical claims are the concentration of this class.
 The course also emphasizes knowledge of insurance provider requirements, regulations, auditing, Medicare billing, patient records and forms related to coding and reimbursement.

-The U.S. Bureau of Labor Statistics (BLS) reported that medical records and health information technicians earned a median annual wage of $31,290 as of May 2009.
-The increase in health-related issues and resulting medical tests, procedures and treatment performed was expected to provide increasing employment opportunities in the field (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that medical records and health information technicians earned a median annual wage of $37,110 as of May 2015.
+The increase in health-related issues and resulting medical tests, procedures and treatments performed was expected to provide increasing employment opportunities in the field (www.bls.gov).